-J.D., The George Washington University Law School
+J.D., The George Washington University Law School, With Honors

 B.S., Georgetown University Edmund A. Walsh School of Foreign Service

 District of Columbia

 United States District Court, District of Columbia

 Bill McGonigle focuses his practice on commercial litigation and trial strategy.
 Prior to joining Arrowood LLP in 2017, Bill worked in the Washington, DC office of an international law firm.
 Over his career, he has helped bring multiple high-stakes matters to trial, including one that resulted in a judgment for his client valued at over $230 million.
 Bill has also been first chair in multiple trials: presenting arguments, conducting examinations, and coordinating strategy.

 In addition to his trial work, Bill has taken clients through all other stages of the litigation process; from the initial investigation and pleadings to discovery and motions practice to appeal and ultimate judgment.
 He therefore brings a long-term perspective to each of his cases and strives to serve his clients in ways that not only produce immediate benefit but also account for potential future developments.

 Bill has represented a wide range of clients, including insurance companies, investment firms, banks, consumer product corporations, nonprofits, and a variety of individuals.
 Through these representations, he has handled matters involving breach of contract, legal malpractice, environmental issues, medical whistleblower, fiduciary duties, trademark matters, medical malpractice, class actions, wrongful death, fraud, insurance coverage, and many more.